TERREMEMBER/znbase/docs/content/v2.1/admin/yb-admin.md

 {{< note title="Note" >}}

-- Use this command only if recommended by Yugabyte support.
+- Use this command only if recommended by ZNbase support.

 - There is a possibility of downtime.